 What a wonderful idea!
 Even if you think that you „know everything“ about the most common raw materials used in perfumery, this is so worth every second of your time.
 Although not the first time I ever attended similar or even more elaborate workshops, the raw materials presented were really basic ones that each and every perfume lover (let alone reviewer) simply must know.

 These two hours of exploring raw materials and how they relate to each other, hosted by extraordinary Alexandre Isaie Helwani-Rober of „The Perfume Chronicles“ were pure bliss for me (I’m blessed to have you as a friend, Alexandre!).
 Thank you, thank you, thank you!

-Well, there’s an idea for perfume brands: if you don’t wish your perfumes to be reviewed as „Great, great, nice, nice, smells good, huuuge projection, big bottle, awesome, top, rocking, amazing etc.“ – why not try to educate your audience and offer learning opportunities during Esxence like Histoires de Parfums did?
-Not that I’ve seen any so-called, massively present „influencers“ attending these workshops, but hey! – it’s worth a try…
+Well, there’s an idea for perfume brands: if you don’t wish your perfumes to be reviewed as „Great, great, nice, nice, smells good, huuuge projection, a big bottle, awesome, top, rocking, amazing etc.“ – why not try to educate your audience and offer learning opportunities during Esxence as Histoires de Parfums did?
+Not that I’ve seen any so-called, massively present „influencers“ attending these workshops, but hey! – it’s worth a try!

 Sandalwood: milky, smooth, you can add it practically in any perfume…Mysore Sandalwood is buttery creamy, the one from Ceylon – with almond tones…

 Tonka Bean Absolute: cherry-like, almondy, like smelling dry cherry pits…in short.